 The message throughout all of it: Microsoft wants fans to know it hears them.
 The company has been criticized for its lack of compelling and exclusive new games, something Nintendo and Sony have been successful at over the past few years.
-The top recently released games list on CNET game-review aggregating sister site Metacritic, for example, includes Sony's and Nintendo's update for Donkey Kong.
-While Microsoft does have some popular exclusive games of its own, such as Halo and , the criticism has grown louder.
+The top recently released games list on CNET game-review aggregating sister site Metacritic, for example, includes Sony's God of War epic and Nintendo's update for Donkey Kong.
+While Microsoft does have some popular exclusive games of its own, such as Halo and Gears of War, the criticism has grown louder.

 "Listening to the fans about how important exclusive games is is really important to us," said Mike Ybarra, corporate vice president of Xbox and Windows Platform at Microsoft, in an interview after the presentation.
 He added that by showing 50 games on stage during the Xbox press conference, the company was all about its commitment to giving gamers a wide selection of popular titles to play.